qdrant/landing_page/qdrant-landing/content/documentation/concepts/snapshots.md

 *Available as of v0.8.4*

-Snapshots are created individually for each node in a collection, resulting in a `tar` archive file that holds the data needed to restore that collection at the snapshot time.
+Snapshots are `tar` archive files that contain data and configuration of a specific collection on a specific node at a specific time.
 In a distributed setup, when you have multiple nodes in your cluster, you must create snapshots for each node separately when dealing with a single collection.
-Therefore, in a distributed deployment, a snapshot of a collection consists of multiple `tar` archive files, with one file for each collection node.

 This feature can be used to archive data or easily replicate an existing deployment.
+For disaster recovery, Qdrant Cloud users may prefer to use [Backups](/documentation/cloud/backups/) instead, which are physical disk-level copies of your data.

 For a step-by-step guide on how to use snapshots, see our [tutorial](/documentation/tutorials/create-snapshot/).

 ## Store snapshots